 - Decorating the chest to display its beauty

-The goal of this week is to experiment with different structures, play with them and learn to create something adapted for the unique body being tied.
+The goal of this week is to experiment with different structures, play with them and learn to create something unique by adapting it to the person being tied.